Blue Button: Origins

-The Blue Button initiative began during the Markle Foundation Work Group on Consumer Engagement meeting in New York City on January 27, 2010.
+The Blue Button initiative, part of a larger program called "MyData", began during the Markle Foundation Work Group on Consumer Engagement meeting in New York City on January 27, 2010.
 At the time, Meaningful Use was newly authorized and dominated health care IT dialogue in the United States.
 Members of the Markle Connecting for Health Community felt that while Meaningful Use criteria embraced patient engagement, the rules should also "[c]onsider individuals as information participants—not as mere recipients, but as information contributors, knowledge creators, and shared decision makers and care planners."
 Markle convened the Work Group on Consumer Engagement to focus on using health information technology (IT) to achieve this kind of patient engagement.

 The January 2010 meeting included representatives from private industry, not-for-profit foundations, and the federal government.
 Kim Nazi, performance and evaluation manager for VA's My HealtheVet personal health record (PHR) and a VA representative to the Work Group, said the attendees were from diverse backgrounds and that the discussion was "passionate".

-The Department of Defense (DoD) first provided secure on-line access to patient health information in December 2009 with its TriCare Online (TOL) portal.
+The Department of Defense (DoD) first provided secure on-line access to patient health information in December 2009 with its Tricare Online (TOL) portal.
 In 2010, the DoD rebranded under the "Blue Button" construct and enabled health record downloads as well as access.
 The DoD has added additional health record information over time and continues to enhance its Blue Button features.

 The Work Group discussed many challenges related to engaging patients: numerous health IT data standards, data confidentiality and privacy laws, and fortress-like health databases.
 VA Chief Technology Officer (CTO) Peter L. Levin, also an attendee at the Markle Work Group meeting, described trying to balance the benefits of data standards with getting a solution to patients quickly.
 He assessed that it was only when the group decided to break the problem down into the simplest possible solutions that they were able to progress.

 A central theme emerged from the dialogue: give patients their data.
 HHS CTO and U.S. CTO Todd Park summarized the decision as: "Look, there's all this complicated stuff happening with health information.
 But why can't we just do this: why can't we just let an American get a copy of their own information?
 [A]nd don't worry about the format, don't worry about the standards."
 The group agreed to create a large, prominent button that would represent data liquidity and access.